 Living in the Eiffel Tower’s Arrondissement: Pros and Cons

 One great way to explore the Eiffel Tower’s arrondissement is through a walking tour.
-You’ll have the opportunity to take in historical landmarks like Les Invalides or Pont de Bir-Hakeim from a fresh perspective.
-You can also enjoy stunning views of the Seine River, see the Eiffel Tower light up at night, and meander through charming streets like Rue Cler where you can find unique cafes and boutiques.
+You can take in historical landmarks like Les Invalides or Pont de Bir-Hakeim from a fresh perspective.
+You can also enjoy stunning views of the Seine River, see the Eiffel Tower light up at night, and meander through charming streets like Rue Cler, where you can find unique cafes and boutiques.

 Of course, there are many more things to discover beyond the immediate vicinity of the Eiffel Tower.
-Paris has so much to offer, from museums like The Louvre and Musée d’Orsay to charming neighborhoods with century-old architecture.
-Don’t be afraid to get lost in the city’s maze-like streets – therein lies some of Paris’s charm.
+Paris has much to offer, from museums like The Louvre and Musée d’Orsay to charming neighborhoods with century-old architecture.
+Don’t be afraid to get lost in the city’s maze-like streets – some of Paris’s charm lies therein.

 See Related: Hotel Saint-Germain